 Sensors are a fundamental component of modern security systems.
 The most common types of sensors used in these systems include:

-• Motion sensors: These sensors detect movement within a designated area, alerting the system when unusual activity is detected.
+- Motion sensors: These sensors detect movement within a designated area and alert the system when unusual activity is detected.

 How Sensors Work

-Sensors continuously monitor their surroundings and send alerts to the security system when unusual activity or conditions are detected.
+Sensors continuously monitor their surroundings and alert the security system when unusual activity or conditions are detected.
 They use various technologies, such as infrared, ultrasonic, or microwave, to detect environmental changes.

 When a sensor is triggered, it sends a signal to the control panel, which determines the appropriate response, such as sounding an alarm or notifying authorities.